Union Pacific 4014: Ownership transfer and restoration

 The work included one major alteration: converting the coal-burning locomotive to run on No. 5 fuel oil.
 This was done by replacing the firebox grates with a fire pan and an oil burner.
 This made No. 4014 the first Big Boy to undergo a coal-to-oil conversion since No. 4005, which ran on oil from 1946 until it was converted back to coal in 1948 due to uneven heating in its large, single-burner firebox.
 No. 4014's old firebox grates were salvaged and used on the Milwaukee Road 261 steam locomotive.

-In March 2018, it was reported that the process of putting the locomotive back together had begun; ten months later, the locomotive's restoration was nearly finished.
-In December 2018, Union Pacific asked the Federal Railroad Administration (FRA) to exempt UP Nos.
-4014 and 844 from federal Positive Train Control (PTC) requirements; in February 2019, the FRA officials responded that such waivers were not needed.
+In March 2018, it was reported that No. 4014 was being reassembled; ten months later, the locomotive's restoration was nearly finished.
 On February 6, 2019, No. 4014's boiler passed a hydrostatic test and the locomotive was successfully test-fired on April 9.
 Around 9 p.m. on May 1, 2019, No. 4014 moved under its own power for the first time in almost 60 years.
+Its tender, No. 25-C-311, originally belonged to UP Challenger No. 3985, another locomotive in UP's steam program.
 The following evening, the locomotive made its first test run, from Cheyenne to Nunn, Colorado.
+One estimate put the cost of restoration at $4 million or more.